Read all about the best things to do and see in Siquijor Island including witch doctors, marine sanctuaries, tropical beaches, and much more!

 Feel free to book this tour here at Where Sidewalks Ends my friends!

-The 13 Best Things to Do and See in Siquijor Island #07: Get a Coffee with a View at Larena Triad Coffee Shop
+Get a Coffee with a View at Larena Triad Coffee Shop

 Located on a high hill between Larena Town and Siquijor Town, this emblematic coffee shop boasts the best view of Siquijor that you can possibly get without a drone.